Troy Lesesne: Coaching career

 In 2014, Lesesne ascended from the college game to the professional coaching ranks spending the season as assistant coach and liaison with the Charleston Battery as part of their Major League Soccer and United Soccer League affiliation, serving as technical staff working with players on loan from the Vancouver Whitecaps.
 The Battery finished the 2014 campaign fifth in the regular-season standings, earning the club a spot in the playoffs.

 In 2015, Lesesne was named the first assistant for the new expansion United Soccer League Championship team, Charlotte Independence, where he spent four years coaching under Mike Jeffries.
 He assisted in the team qualifying for back-to-back playoffs in 2016 and 2017, along with advancing to round 16 in the Lamar Hunt U.S. Open Cup in the club's inaugural season, which was the furthest for any lower league team.

-On 13 August 2018, Lesesne was announced as the first Head Coach and Technical Director of the new United Soccer League Championship expansion club, New Mexico United.
+On August 13, 2018, Lesesne was announced as the first Head Coach and Technical Director of the new United Soccer League Championship expansion club, New Mexico United.
 During his tenure with New Mexico United, the club posted a 34W-29D-25L record with two playoff appearances in 2019 and 2020.
 In 2019, New Mexico United advanced to the Quarterfinals of the Lamar Hunt US Open Cup.
 In 2020 the club secured its first playoff win and Lesesne was named USL Co-Coach of the Year.
 Lesesne also played an integral role in helping New Mexico United establish the Diversity Fellowship Program and a fully-funded youth academy, which produced its first-ever homegrown signing in Cristian Nava in 2021.
+He declined the club's contract extension offer and announced his resignation on November 5, 2021.

-On January 25.
-2022, Lesesne joined New York Red Bulls as assistant coach.
+On January 25, 2022, Lesesne joined New York Red Bulls as an assistant coach.

-Lesesne holds his United States Soccer Federation Pro Coaching License.
+On May 8, 2023, he was named head coach for the remainder of the 2023 season after the Red Bulls and Gerhard Struber mutually parted ways.
+On November 14, 2023, it was announced that the Red Bulls would not be renewing Lesesne's contract, rather looking for coaches that maximize the change in approach with their youth players.
+The Red Bulls also fired sporting director Denis Hamlett the same day.

+On January 10, 2024, it was announced that Lesesne had signed a three-year contract with D.C.
+United to serve as the club's head coach.

+On July 9, 2025, D.C.
+United fired Lesesne.